I approach design with intention—human-centred, shaped by insight, and grounded in narrative.

 First, the spark had faded.
 Social media, once a source of connection and creativity, had become more stressful than inspiring.
 AI was beginning to disrupt the content space in a big way, and I found myself craving work that was more hands-on, tangible, and grounded in craft.

 Second, becoming an interior designer—or architect—has been a dream of mine since I was young.
 So, when I started seriously thinking about what my career pivot could look like, it was the first idea that came to mind.
-I’d already spent years designing and decorating my own personal and professional spaces, and I realized how much joy that creative process brought me.
+I’d already spent years designing and decorating my personal and professional spaces and realized how much joy that creative process brought me.

 Finally, I had the opportunity.
 In 2021, as the world turned upside down, I took a step back and re-evaluated everything.
 I had saved enough to return to school and had a solid team to transition the business.
 So, I went for it.